 7) A short glide phase is observed before a new stroke cycle begins.

 Apple Picking Analogy

-An apple picking analogy is often used to explain the arm movements in a simple way:
+An apple picking analogy is often used to explain the arm movements easily:

-- Your leading arm picks the apple, your trailing arm rests on your side.
+1) Your leading arm picks the apple, and your trailing arm rests on your side.

-- Your leading arm sweeps backwards, your trailing arm sweeps forward.
+2) Your leading arm sweeps backward, your trailing arm sweeps forward.

-- Your hands meet at your chest and the apple is transferred from your leading hand to your trailing hand.
+3) Your hands meet in front of your chest and your leading hand gives the apple to your trailing hand.